jamie-ferguson/gdcgroup/README.md

 # Application
-GDC is a Dockerised PHP / Laravel app enabling logged-in users to see affiliates within a given radius.
+GDCGroup is a Dockerised PHP / Laravel app enabling logged-in users to see affiliates within a given radius.

 ## Packages
 The app uses **Laravel Sail** to quickly and simply enable Dockerisation.